Logo Futurismo

 Try Surfing or Stand-up Paddling

-Lovers of sea activities and thrilling sensations enjoy the waves behind the lagoon on the coast to practice surfing and bodyboarding with quite an impressive background — the high hills and the Fajã de Santo Cristo.
+Lovers of sea activities and thrilling sensations enjoy the waves behind the lagoon on the coast, where they can practice surfing and bodyboarding against an impressive backdrop — the high hills and the Fajã de Santo Cristo.
 The conditions are raw and not for everybody.
 No sand here!
 The waves crash into the rocks separating the lagoon from the ocean.

-The warm waters inside the calm lagoon are inviting for kayaking or stand-up paddling if you do not like adrenaline rushes.
+The warm waters inside the calm lagoon are inviting for kayaking or stand-up paddling, perfect for those who prefer a leisurely experience without adrenaline rushes.

 See the Waterfall of Fajã de Santo Cristo